Resources for incoming Graduate and International Students

 - Visit the UH Health Clearance page for requirements and instructions.

-- International Student Insurance – UH requires all International Students maintain adequate medical health insurance and medical evacuation and repatriation coverage while enrolled at UH.
+- International Student Insurance – UH requires all in-person and hybrid International Students maintain adequate medical health insurance and medical evacuation and repatriation coverage while enrolled at UH.
 Check the University Health Services website for requirements and plan options.

 FAFSA